benj2468/cs57/minic/project2/README.md

 Look into Mark/Sweep for Dead Code Removal

+# TODO
+- [ ] Remove redundant functions that have no side effects (don't call anything else & constant)
+    - Plan: If single, constant return value, and no other function calls

 # Design Brief

 > This is a page or less describing your function pass design, the average number of